theninthnode/pass.js/README.md

 pass.js
 =======

 Javascript validation module.
-Runs from server or web, doesn't need form.
+Runs from server or web, doesn't need a form.

 **PLEASE NOTE.
 This project is still early stage.
 Tests are coming...**